 Default Job Resource

-A number of Arguments and Environment Variables can be provided from default Job Resources that are available for download and that can be assigned any workflows and jobs.
+A number of Arguments and Environment Variables can be provided from default Job Resources.
+These are available for download and can be assigned any workflows and jobs.

 For download and explanations see JS7 - Job Environment Variables.